-(a) Exposures under the scope of regulatory consolidation include accrued interest whereas it is included in Other assets in the published financial statements.
-General / collective provision is netted from Loans and advances, Due from banks and Investments under published financial statements but not deducted for the purposes of Basel reporting as these are reported as Other Liabilities.
+- (a) Exposures under the scope of regulatory consolidation include accrued interest whereas it is included in other assets in the published financial statements.
+General / collective provision is netted from Loans and advances, Due from banks and Investments under published financial statements but not deducted for the purposes of Basel reporting as these are reported as other liabilities. - (b) Other assets in the financial statements include acceptances whereas they are part of off-balance sheet exposure under Basel reporting.

-- (b) Other assets in the financial statements include acceptances whereas they are part of off-balance sheet exposure under Basel reporting. - (c) IFRS 9 transitional arrangement ECL is included in the Basel reporting. - (d) Impairment reserve forms part of Equity in the financial statements. - (e) Haircut of 55% is taken under Basel reporting for accumulated other comprehensive income.
+- (c) IFRS 9 transitional arrangement ECL is included in the Basel reporting. - (d) Haircut of 55% is taken under Basel reporting for accumulated other comprehensive income.
 No haircut is applied in case of accumulated other comprehensive loss.